rust-cli/book/src/tutorial/packaging.md

 compile all the binary targets it contains
 (in "release" mode, so it might take a while) and copy them into the `~/.cargo/bin/` directory.
-(Make sure that your shell knows to looks there for binaries!)
+(Make sure that your shell knows to look there for binaries!)

 It's also possible to
-install crates from git repositories, only install specific binaries of a crate, and specify and alternative directory to install them to.
+install crates from git repositories, only install specific binaries of a crate, and specify an alternative directory to install them to.
 Have a look at `cargo install --help` for details.

 ### When to use it